Gar: Swim bladder

 As their vascularised swim bladders can function as lungs, most gars surface periodically to take a gulp of air, doing so more frequently in stagnant or warm water when the concentration of oxygen in the water is low.
-Experiments on the swim bladder has shown that the temperature of the water affects which respiration method the gar will use - aerial or aquatic.
+Experiments on the swim bladder has shown that the temperature of the water affects which respiration method the gar will use—aerial or aquatic.
 They increase the aerial breathing rate (breathing air) as the temperature of the water is increased.
 Gars can live completely submerged in oxygenated water without access to air and remain healthy while also being able to survive in deoxygenated water if allowed access to air.
 This adaptation can be the result of environmental pressures and behavioral factors.
 As a result of this organ, they are extremely resilient and able to tolerate conditions that most other fish could not survive.

 Pectoral girdle

 The gar has paired pectoral fins and pelvic fins, as well as an anal fin, a caudal fin, and a dorsal fin.
 The bone structures within the fins are important to study as they can show homology throughout the fossil record.
 Specifically, the pelvic girdle resembles that of other actinopterygians while still having some of its own characteristics.
-Gars have a postcleithrun - which is a bone that is lateral to the scapula, but do not have postpectorals.
+Gars have a postcleithrum—which is a bone that is lateral to the scapula, but do not have postpectorals.
 Proximally to the postcleithrum, the supracleithrum is important as it plays a critical role in opening the gar's jaws.
 This structure has a unique internal coracoid lamina only present in the gar species.
 Near the supracleithrum is the posttemporal bone, which is significantly smaller than other actinopterygians.
 Gars also have no clavicle bone, although elongated plates have been observed within the area.